-Now in their twenty-fifth season together, Adam Grossman and The Master Singers have continued and expanded their joint mission of bringing superb choral music to Lexington, becoming well known for eclectic programs and stylistic versatility.
+Now in their twenty-eighth season together, Adam Grossman and The Master Singers have continued and expanded their joint mission of bringing superb choral music to Lexington, becoming well known for eclectic programs and stylistic versatility.
 While continuing to perform staples of the choral repertoire by composers including Bach, Haydn, Mozart, Brahms and Britten, The Master Singers has also sought to enliven their concerts with inventive programming, expanding the repertoire with less familiar works and with new music.

 In addition to performing at First Parish Church and at Follen and Pilgrim Churches in Lexington, The Master Singers has sung in Boston at Old South Meeting House, at Boston College, on faculty recitals at Williams Hall and Jordan Hall at the New England Conservatory of Music and in Bedford at the First Parish Unitarian Church.
 While the group frequently performs with prominent local freelance instrumentalists, it has also performed with the Lexington Symphony in Cary Hall and at the Museum of Our National Heritage and with the Boston Classical Orchestra at Faneuil Hall in Boston.